The California Supreme Court published their decision on our case against the NCRA on July 27.

 Construction began on the Northwest Pacific Railroad in 1906 and was completed in 1914.
-The inaugural run and golden spike ceremony were delayed by a landslide, an appropriate start for a rail line in such a geologically fragile location as the Eel River Canyon.
+A landslide delayed the inaugural run and golden spike ceremony, an appropriate start for a rail line in such a geologically fragile location as the Eel River Canyon.

 In 1989 the North Coast Railroad Authority (NCRA) was established by the California Legislature and tasked with saving the rail line from total abandonment.